-In the guide below, you’ll discover the story behind the 16th century tower house and you’ll get an insight into the best way to see it if you’re visiting County Clare.
+In the guide below, you’ll discover the story behind the 16th century Doolin Castle and you’ll get an insight into the best way to see it if you’re visiting County Clare.

 The fairytale-like Doonagore Castle can be found in Doolin, a handy 3-minute drive from the colourful little Fisher Street, where it’s finely situated on a hill overlooking Doolin Point.

-The castle is what’s known as a round tower house and it has a little courtyard that’s enclosed by a defensive wall.
+The castle, which dates back to the mid 16th century, is what’s known as a round tower house and it has a little courtyard that’s enclosed by a defensive wall.

 Interestingly enough, the castle is used as a navigational point for the boats and ferries that are making their final bob into Doolin Pier.

-Although the current castle, which was constructed from sandstone, is believed to date from the mid 16th century, there was a castle on this site (or very close by) as far back as 1300.
+Although the current Doolin Castle, which was constructed from sandstone, is believed to date from the mid 16th century, there was a castle on this site (or very close by) as far back as 1,300.

-Like many of the many castles in Ireland, Doonagore passed through a number of hands over the years.
+Like most of the many castles in Ireland, Doonagore passed through a number of hands over the years.

 In its early days, the castle passed between two of the strongest clans in County Clare – the O’Brien’s and the O’Connor’s.
 In 1570, the castle was owned by a member of the O’Brien clan, named Sir Donald O’Brien.

 12 years later, in 1582, it was granted to a member of the O’Connor clan.
 Not long after, in 1583, the tower house and its grounds were surrendered to the Crown and were granted to a lad named Turlough O’Brien from the village of Ennistymon.